 An enterprise and its specified service must:

-AL2_CO_OPN#010 Technical security
+AL2_CO_OPN#010 Withdrawn

-Demonstrate that the technical controls employed will provide the level of security protection required by the risk assessment and the ISMS, or other IT security management methods recognized by a government or professional body, and that these controls are effectively integrated with the applicable procedural and physical security measures.

-Guidance: Appropriate technical controls, suited to this Assurance Level, should be selected from [NIST800-63] or its equivalent, as established by a recognized national technical authority.
+Withdrawn.

 AL2_CO_OPN#020 Defined security roles

-Define, by means of a job description, the roles and responsibilities for each service-related security-relevant task, relating it to specific procedures, (which shall be set out in the ISMS, or other IT security management methodology recognized by a government or professional body) and other service-related job descriptions.
+Define, by means of a job description, the roles and responsibilities for each service-related security-relevant task, relating it to specific procedures, (which shall be set out in the ISMS, or other IT security management methodology recognized by a government or professional body) and other service-related job descriptions and applicable policies, processes and procedures {source [5415] KI.10.2.2.1#24}.
 Where the role is security-critical or where special privileges or shared duties exist, these must be specifically identified as such, including the applicable access privileges relating to logical and physical parts of the service's operations.

 AL2_CO_OPN#030 Personnel recruitment